 We generated total random arranges to see, how it can impact the performance of warehouse.
-The first 1000 solutions were ranged from 90.7 to 101.3 as it is shown in
+The first 1000 solutions were ranged from 90.7 to 101.3 as it is shown in Figure 2.

-Figure 2.
-Histogram of simulations by the first 1000 arrangements The ABC analytic solution was 94.4, so the 26% of random arranges were better than this.
-We made hundred tusk-lists to avoid getting solutions around one exact situation - that could be easily defined by the given order, we wanted to get an approximately good solution for any stochastic-possible situations.
-For a similar reason it is important to have many tasks in every task-lists, and that helps find solutions for long The new values of the solutions were luckily only 0.32% time.
+The ABC analytic solution was 94.4, so the 26% of random arranges were better than this.
+We made hundred tusklists to avoid getting solutions around one exact situation - that could be easily defined by the given order, we wanted to get an approximately good solution for any stochastic-possible situations.
+For a similar reason it is important to have many tasks in every task-lists, and that helps find solutions for long time.

-ACTA TECHNICA CORVINIENSIS - Bulletin of Engineering Tome XV [2022] | Fascicule 3 [July - September]
+ACTA TECHNICA CORVINIENSIS - BULLETIN OF ENGINEERING TOME XVI [2023] | FASCICULE 2 [APRIL - JUNE]